Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Four equivalent properties

-As a consequence, if $\mfc$ is $\plconstant$-\mb{} on $\optimalset$ then for all $\plconstant' < \plconstant$ there exists a neighborhood of $\optimalset$ where $\mfc$ is $\plconstant'$-\pl{} (and this does not require $\optimalset$ to be compact).
+As a consequence, if $\mfc$ is $\plconstant$-\mb{} on any subset of $\optimalset$ then for all $\plconstant' < \plconstant$ there exists a neighborhood of that subset where $\mfc$ is $\plconstant'$-\pl{}.
 When $\mfc$ is $\smooth{3}$ the size of the neighborhood where \pl{} holds can be controlled (to some extent) with the third derivative.
-A version of this corollary appears in~\cite[Ex.~2.9]{wojtowytsch2021stochastic} with a different trade-off between control of the neighborhood and the constant $\plconstant'$. \citet[Thm.~6]{feehan2020morse} shows a similar result in Banach spaces assuming that the function is $\smooth{3}$.
+A version of this corollary appears in~\cite[Ex.~2.9]{wojtowytsch2023stochastic} with a different trade-off between control of the neighborhood and the constant $\plconstant'$. \citet[Thm.~6]{feehan2020morse} shows a similar result in Banach spaces assuming that the function is $\smooth{3}$.